tergite/tergite-autocalibration/CONTRIBUTING.md

 quarto preview
 ```

-Now you can edit the files in `docs_ediable` and the contents in the browser window would update automatically.
+Now you can edit the files in `docs_editable` and the contents in the browser window would update automatically.
-If you just want to see the documentation, please check it out in [`docs/index.html`](./docs/index.html).
+If you just want to see the documentation, please open [`docs/index.html`](./docs/index.html) with your browser.
-One of the documentation is also
+One of the documentation pages is also
 about [how to write better documentation](./docs/developer-guide/writing_documentation.html).

 ### Installation of proprietary resources (optional, not recommended)